 Meadow Run Trail is nearly three-mile, lightly trafficked loop trail located near Ohiopyle, that features a waterfall and is good for all skill levels, best used from July until September.
 The trail begins where Cucumber Run meets the Youghiogheny River and travels east along the river's banks and cliff sides closer to Cucumber Gorge.
 Breathe in that fresh air and enjoy some iconic Pennsylvania flora along the trail, including eastern hemlock (our official state tree!), rhododendron, and mountain laurel (our official state flower!).

 Looking for a view you won’t forget?
 Marked as an easy-to-moderate trail, the Canyon Vista Trail is part of the World’s End State Park and offers outstanding views of the nearby Loyalhanna Creek.
 For particularly memorable sights, visit in June when the mountain laurel is blooming or leaf peep in October when the fiery colors of autumn blanket the canyon.

 Day hikers can experience a cool breeze during their breaks near the large rock gardens in this vista.
 The large lime, composite, and sandstone boulders are a result of millions of years of natural erosion; have fun exploring the small caves among the rocks, climbing up the sides, and walking through the crevasses.

 To learn about more hiking trail adventures, check out the visitPA website.
-Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
-Don’t forget to sign up for our monthly Happy Thoughts e-newsletter so you never miss an update!.
+Follow us on Facebook, Twitter, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
+Don't forget to never miss an update and sign up for our monthly Happy Thoughts e-newsletter.